joshbegley/nyt-latest/README.md

 `By Glenn Thrush`\
 https://nytimes.com/live/2024/06/05/us/hunter-biden-trial-news/part-of-the-governments-case-will-rely-on-the-testimony-of-hunter-bidens-ex-wife

-**Live Updates: Hunter Biden’s Ex-Wife, a Key Witness, Is Expected to Testify**\
+**Live Updates: Hunter Biden’s Ex-Wife Takes the Stand**\
 `She is one of three women expected to describe their relationships with the president’s son and his struggles with alcoholism and addiction.
-He is accused of lying about his drug use on a federal form when he purchased a gun.`\
+He is being tried on charges of lying about his drug use on a federal form when he purchased a gun.`\
 https://nytimes.com/live/2024/06/05/us/hunter-biden-trial-news

 **Some of the astronauts’ luggage is not going to make it to the space station.**\